yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 - CPU for compute-bound systems
 - Duration for user-facing latency

-Always align the metric with the workload’s bottleneck.
+Always align the metric with the workload's bottleneck.

 #### Why does a query appear only on one side?
 This can happen due to plan elimination, parameter sensitivity, or replay timing.
 Such cases require manual validation.